kaby76/AntlrVSIX/Trash/doc/commands.md

 (2) the `altList` node doesn't contain more than one child, or if it does, then the containing altList/labeledAlt/alterative each does not contain more than one child;
 (3) the `ebnf` parent of `block` must not contain a `blockSuffix`.

-For for further details, see the [remove useless parentheses](refactoring.md#remove-useless-parentheses) refactoring details.
+For further details, see the [remove useless parentheses](refactoring.md#remove-useless-parentheses) refactoring details.

 ### Split